scherersoftware/cakephp-schema/README.md

 # Schema plugin for CakePHP 3.0

 Save the schema into one file and then restore the database from the schema file.
+The schema is automatically saved when executing `cake migrations migrate`.

 ## Installation